 Simple electrochemical cells have characteristic time constants associated with them.
 The cell time constant may be thought of as the time it takes for the electrical double layer at a polarizable working electrode to be charged or discharged.
 A simple cell can be viewed as a series combination of solution resistance and a double-layer capacitance, and the time constant for such a combination is simply the sum of resistance and capacitance.
 A device that transforms chemical energy into electrical energy is called an electrochemical cell, or a galvanic cell, or a voltaic cell.
-In an electrochemical cell, a spontaneous redox reaction is conducted indirectly, and during the spontaneous chemical process which appears as electrical energy decreases in free energy.

-1. Oxygen has +2 oxidation state in
+1. Oxygen has a +2 oxidation state in

 2. Which of the following is the strongest reducing agent?